File Bankruptcy on SBA Loan: New Rules for 2023

 How Bankruptcy Affects SBA Loans?

 Filing for bankruptcy may impact your SBA loan, and the specific impact will depend on the type of bankruptcy you file and the terms of your loan.
 If you file for Chapter 7 bankruptcy, you may be able to discharge your SBA loan, but it is not guaranteed.
+If you file for Chapter 13 bankruptcy, you may be able to reorganize your debt and make payments over three to five years.

 Yes, you can file for bankruptcy on an SBA Economic Injury Disaster Loan (EIDL) like any other SBA loan.
 But this is not always necessary.
-Because the SBA EIDL loan is such a loan that we also call a disaster loan.
+Because the SBA EIDL loan is such a loan that we also call it a disaster loan.
 This loan is given to people affected by disasters and other natural calamities to start their businesses.

 If your business gets ruined after taking this loan, then you can also apply for Bankruptcy.
 But its process will be slightly different.
 Documents related to the disaster will also have to be placed inside it.
 Apart from this, you can get more information about this by meeting your loan lenders.